dangkimbao1999/MartinLMAO/IT Security doc.md

 # Lec5
 ## Applications (this lecture dont have exercise)
    * **Buffer overflow?**
-buffer overflow is a vulnerability within the system. with buffer overflow the attacker can inject his own code into the system and execute it.
+	* Buffer overflow is a vulnerability within the system. with buffer overflow the attacker can inject his own code into the system and execute it.
 The attacker can gain administrative right to the machine.
-Applications are executed from assembler code.
+	* Applications are executed from assembler code.
 These programs are not developed in assembler codes but c/c++,... and then are run to a compiler that translate them into assembly language.
-Resources and memory are allocated for the program.
-We jump into a function in that program, and there is a data frame for the function (include data 4 the function and the address 4 the next function is stored.
+	* Resources and memory are allocated for the program.
+For every function in a program, there is a data frame for the function (include data 4 the function and the address 4 the next function is stored.
 Because of Von Neumann arch, data and program code are held in the same memory = computer does not distinguish between data and program.
-Frame for variables are fixed in size, and the program expects inputs, incase the inputs are larger than the memory allocated 4 it, the program might not check for the input is within the boundary or not, which will overflow over to other cells.
-Results in a change in the return address (overwritten, manipulated) to the inputs and the attacker code gets injected.
+	* Frame for variables are fixed in size, and the program expects inputs, incase the inputs are larger than the memory allocated 4 it, the program might not check for the input is within the boundary or not, which will overflow over to other cells.
+	* Results in a change in the return address (overwritten, manipulated) to the inputs and the attacker code gets injected.
-Not very difficult to protect against bufferoverflow, need to check the input does not overflow the expected input.
-Also canaries, a random value b4 return address, which is also stored elsewhere.
+	* Not very difficult to protect against bufferoverflow:
+		* Need to check the input does not overflow the expected input.
+		* Canaries, a random value b4 return address, which is also stored elsewhere.
 The value is later checked.
 * **Race conditions?**
-Many processes run in parallel on an OS (either in parallel or switching back and forth) Having multiple processes can interupt each other.
-Application A is running and needs to check for a property, a parallel code of attacker is executed and interupt app A. Which changes the properties that A needed to check.
-When the execution of A continues, the properties is already manipulated.
-(Race condtions, TOC time of check, TOU time of use error)
+	* Many processes run in parallel on an OS (either in parallel or switching back and forth)
+	* Having multiple processes can interupt each other.
+	* Application A is running and needs to check for a property
+	* A parallel code of attacker is executed and interupt app A. Which changes the properties that A needed to check.
+	* When the execution of A continues, the properties is already manipulated.
+	* Also known as(Race condtions, TOC time of check, TOU time of use error)

-Can use semaphores or other atoma instructions for the machine for when executions are not interuptable.
+	* Can use semaphores or other atoma instructions for the machine for when executions are not interuptable.
 * **Active content?**